 The Defense Language Institute commemorated Dr. Martin Luther King's birthday Jan.
 24 at the Tin Barn.
 This year's theme is Living the Dream: Let Freedom Ring.
 Chap.
 (Maj.)
 John M. Babcock offered the invocation and benediction; the Fort Ord like to be a black from Mississippi --Gospel Choir sang the opening and closing hymns.
 Nine volunteer guest speakers, all DLI students, honored King.
-SFC Jeffrey A. Fairbanks, USA, Troop Command equal opportunity ad- roundings, to fulfill my grandmothvisor, asked the speakers to express what Martin Luther King's Dream meant to each.
+SFC Jeffrey A. Fairbanks, USA, visor, asked the speakers to express what Martin Luther King's Dream meant to each.

-Col. Ronald I. Cowger, USAF, DLI assistant commandant, gave the opening remarks, noting that King's contributions were not just for African-Americans, but for all Americans, He continued, "It is fitting that we in the military take the time to remember Dr. King and his acthe military, as an long way, "We can't be complacent with where we are.
-It is still possible to move backward.
-Now is the time to adopt Dr. King's Dream with fervor and imagination."
+Col. Ronald I. Cowger, USAF, DLI assistant commandant, gave the opening remarks, noting that King's contributions were not just for African-Americans, but for all Americans.
+He continued, "It is fitting that we in the military take the time to remember Dr. King and his acthe military, as an institution, has also played an impor- er's dream by going to college."
+Hertant part in social change in America. ron said that his experience proved Advancement in the military is perfor- the validity of King's words: "Freemance based, not based on religious be-dom is the opportunity to do anything lief or skin color."